All Episodes

 Unbelievable.

-And all right, so now let's go through the time frame.
+And all right, so now let's go through the timeframe.

 Well, Galveston and Houston.

-So that's a yeah, or or later tonight.
+So that's, you know, or later tonight.

-And then tomorrow it's going to be just to the west of Victoria, uh, in the afternoon and evening, and then it's going to start drifting back south and southwest.
+And tomorrow, it's going to be just to the west of Victoria in the afternoon and evening.

-So and while it's doing it, it's weakening.
+So, and while it's doing it, it's weakening.

-So it's just a big broad area of relatively strong winds.
+So it's just a big, broad area of relatively strong winds.

 And then what happens is that will emerge back out over the Gulf of Mexico to the east of Corpus Christi on Monday.

-When it does that, it will start a northeast path and probably uh come back into Texas someplace between Matagorda Bay and Galveston, it looks like, or Beaumont Port Arthur, that upper Texas coast, sometime later Tuesday or Wednesday, and there's still a chance, believe it or not, a week from today, this thing is trapped over eastern Texas.
+When it does that, it will start a northeast path and probably come back into Texas someplace between Matagorda Bay and Galveston, it looks like, or Beaumont, Port Arthur, that upper Texas coast, sometime later Tuesday or Wednesday.

-Oh my gosh.
+Oh, my gosh.

 So you're talking about from Friday night, all day Saturday, all day Sunday, all day Monday, all day Tuesday at least.

-Yeah, and bands of heavy precipitation, the way Houston and Galveston are getting is they're getting bands of heavy precipitation that rotate through and it may back off, come in.
+Yeah, and bands of heavy precipitation, the way Houston and Galveston are getting, is they're getting bands of heavy precipitation that rotate through and it may back off, come in.

-The the f these areas further west where the storm eventually does move out Monday and Tuesday, they're getting a pretty consistent pounding over the weekend.
+These areas further west where the storm eventually does move out Monday and Tuesday, they're getting a pretty consistent pounding over the weekend.

 So, folks, all I'm saying is this, you know, keep it in perspective.

-I mean uh uh as far as it doesn't mean anything beyond the fact that hey, we have a major hurricane.
+I mean, as far as it doesn't mean anything beyond the fact that we have a major hurricane, it's hitting the United States, and it's getting trapped.

 There's nothing magical about it.